-The EPS growth for this quarter relative to the same quarter a year earlier for IR (26.97%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-IR passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for IR (--6.36%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+IR fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-IR's annual earnings growth rate of 2.61%, Based on the average of the 3 and 4 year historical EPS growth rates, fails this test.
+IR's annual earnings growth rate over the past five years of 17.14% fails this test.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-IR, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.48, 2.24, 0.34, 2.47, 2.03, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+IR, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.24, 0.34, 2.49, 2.08, 3.27, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]